jruby/rubygems-servlets/README.md

 rubygems-servlets
 =================

-webapp which hosts rubygems or a proxy to rubygems. delivers gem maven artifacts as well
+webapp which hosts rubygems or a proxy to rubygems. delivers gem maven artifacts as well. the proxy can be configured to be caching proxy or non-caching proxy

 build
 --

-the regular webapp with hosted and proxy can be built with
+the regular webapp with hosted and (caching-)proxy can be built with

      mvn package